omidk414/Project-3-Data-Visualization-and-Engineering/documentation/proposal.md

 ## Project Overview

-This project involves exploring a comprehensive dataset of the modern-day Olympic Games, covering events from the 1896 to 2020.
+This project involves exploring a comprehensive dataset of the modern-day Olympic Games, covering events from 1896 to 2020.
 The dataset includes over 271,000 instances and 15 attributes, detailing individual athletes and their performances.
 The goal is to analyze this data, generate insights, and answer key questions about trends, medal distributions, and athlete characteristics across different Olympic Games.

 ## Project Team